CTask1/Sepulcher/docs/README.md

 You can then run it with the command: `bin\release\Sepulcher.exe`
 Alternatively, you can compile it in VSCode in the Run and Debug tab with the `Run RPG (Release)` option

-This game should be compatible with every OS, but you will have to find another compiler for non-Windows systems.
+This game should be compatible with every OS, but it has never been tested outside Windows.

 # Welcome to the game!